pio-o-connell/Capstone/README.md

   The name Harmonia is actually co-pilot inspired.
  3. Booking Services offered complete with costings

-The temporary live project can be found here: <a href="https://pio-o-connell.github.io/Individual/">Harmonia</a>
+The  live project can be found here: <a href="https://harmonia2-26315d699cf1.herokuapp.com/"> Harmonia</a>

 <h2 align="center" id="TOC">Index</h2>